Single-letter Chain Rule for Quantum Relative Entropy: Discussion

 \section{Discussion}

-This work establishes a single-letter chain inequality the for quantum relative entropy, \cref{thm:dataProcess1}.
-This result is obtained by transporting the classical chain rule through POVM-induced ensemble partitions, followed by data processing and an asymptotic equipartition step.
+This work establishes a single-letter chain inequality for quantum relative entropy, \cref{thm:dataProcess1}.
+In the main text, this result is obtained by lifting the problem to c-q states built from POVM-induced ensemble partitions, applying data processing for the partial trace, and then using measurement monotonicity.
 Additionally, in \cref{thm:generalEntropyIneq}, we introduce a general entropy inequality from a twisted recovery map in terms of a measured divergence $D_\Pi$.
-As corollaries, we recover both a conditioned chain rule in which the right hand side maps act map on the eigenbasis of the initial state $\rho$ (\cref{coro:chainRule1}) and a two-channel strengthened DPI (\cref{coro:2channelDPI}), connecting our results to those ones in~\cite{junge18,sutter16}.
+As corollaries, we recover both a conditioned chain rule in which the right hand side maps act on the eigenbasis elements of the initial state $\rho$ (\cref{coro:chainRule1}) and a two-channel strengthened DPI (\cref{coro:2channelDPI}), connecting our results to those ones in~\cite{junge18,sutter16}.

 Strengthened data-processing inequalities are expressed in terms of the measured relative entropy with respect to a universal rotated-Petz mixture that exactly recovers the reference state~\cite{junge18,sutter16}.
 Our twisted recovery map, by contrast, depends on two reference states $(\gamma,\sigma)$ and is completely positive but not generally trace-non-increasing.